 Check if your insurance will cover the cost of treatment by filling out our confidential insurance form.
 We accept most insurance plans.

-Get help at an Indiana IOP: overcome mental health and co occurring substance use disorder(s) with IOP programs in Indiana
+Get help at an IOP Indiana: overcome mental health and co occurring substance use disorder(s) with IOP programs in Indiana

 Understanding that each person’s recovery is unique, the team at our rehab in Indiana collaborates closely with patients to create personalized treatment plans tailored to their specific needs and goals.
-If you or a loved one are struggling with addiction or co-occurring mental health disorders, we are here to help you develop coping strategies and build a strong foundation for long-term sobriety.
+Our programs are overseen by a qualified medical director and backed by accreditation from national organizations such as the Joint Commission, reflecting our commitment to high standards in behavioral healthcare.
+If you or a loved one are struggling with addiction or co-occurring mental health disorders, we are here to help you develop coping strategies and build a strong foundation for long-term sobriety through our IOP Indiana.

-Contact us today to learn more about our IOP programs, treatment options, and supportive services.
+Contact us today to learn more about our Indiana center, IOP programs, treatment options, and supportive services.
 Our compassionate and experienced team is here to guide you through your recovery journey and provide the care and resources you need to achieve lasting sobriety and well-being.
-Let us help you start building a healthier future and take your life back from addiction.
+We also offer family services throughout Indiana, including in Indianapolis, Fort Wayne, Evansville, Fishers, and Carmel, and extend our support to families across the United States.
+Let us help you and your family start building a healthier future and take your life back from addiction.

 We are here to help you or a loved one find addiction treatment near you.